davidccole/davidccole.github.io/projects/project-1.md

 image:
 title: Javascript Webpage
 permalink:
-date: 2015-07-01
+date: 2018-18-01
 labels:
   - Javascript
-  - Gamification
+  - HTML
-  - C
+  - Database
-summary: Developing a Javascript webpage this semester.
+summary: My goal is to develop a Javascript webpage this semester.
+Hopefully I will incorporate secure SQL databases on it.
 ---